Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Introduction

 \Paragraph{ZNS: Exposing Flash-Aware Semantics to the Host} To address the inefficiencies caused by the traditional block interface, Zoned Namespace (ZNS) SSDs introduce a new programming model that aligns more closely with the physical characteristics of flash.
-In ZNS, the storage is divided into \textit{zones} -- logically contiguous, large regions that must be written sequentially.
-Each zone has a write pointer that advances as data is written, and the entire zone must be erased (via a reset) before it can be overwritten~\cite{Doekemeijer2023PerformanceCharacterizationON}.
+In ZNS SSDs, the storage is divided into \textit{zones} -- logically contiguous, large regions that must be written sequentially.
+Each zone has a write pointer that advances as data is written, and the entire zone must be erased (via a \texttt{RESET}) before it can be overwritten~\cite{Doekemeijer2023PerformanceCharacterizationON}.
 The sequential-write constraint eliminates the need for complex FTLs and garbage collection, offloading the responsibilities for data placement and I/O scheduling to the host~\cite{Bjorling2021ZNS}.
-This gives to the host finer control over write patterns and the lifetime of data on the device.
+This gives the host finer control over data placement and zone state management, thereby shifting complexity from the device to the host/application.
+Recent work on ZNS SSDs for data management has focused on LSM-based systems that naturally exhibit immutability \cite{Wu2022ZNSKV,Purandare2022AppendIsN}.
+In this work, we dissect the internals of ZNS devices to better understand their tradeoffs and usage by data-intensive systems.

-A ZNS SSD exposes two primary operations to allow the host to manage the zone state: (i) \texttt{RESET} and (ii) \texttt{FINISH}.
+\Paragraph{ZNS Operations} In a ZNS SSD, writes happen via appending a page to a zone, while reading an arbitrary page is supported, similar to a classical SSD.
+Additionally, the hosts now manage the zones with two commands: (i) \texttt{RESET} and (ii) \texttt{FINISH}.

-\SubParagraph{Zone \texttt{RESET}} When the host decides to reclaim a (partially or completely full) zone, it issues a zone \texttt{RESET} command.
-This moves the write pointer of the zone to the beginning of the zone and indicates to the device to erase the invalid data~\cite{Doekemeijer2024ExploringIOM}.
+\SubParagraph{Zone \texttt{RESET}} When the host decides to reclaim a partially or completely full zone, typically because all written blocks contain invalid data, it issues a zone \texttt{RESET} command.
+This moves the write pointer to the beginning of the zone and marks the previously written blocks as ready for erasure~\cite{Doekemeijer2024ExploringIOM}.

-\SubParagraph{Zone \texttt{FINISH}} Due to limited controller resources such as memory and power capacitors, ZNS SSDs can support only a limited number (between 8 - 32) of zones that are being \emph{actively written}~\cite{Bjorling2021ZNS}.
-Once this limit is reached and the host needs to write to new zones, a zone \texttt{FINISH} command is issued to release the controller's resources associated with the currently opened zones~\cite{Doekemeijer2023PerformanceCharacterizationON}.
+\SubParagraph{Zone \texttt{FINISH}} Due to limited controller resources, such as memory and power capacitors, ZNS SSDs can support only a limited number of zones (8-32) to be \emph{actively written}~\cite{Bjorling2021ZNS}.
+Once this limit is reached, the host has the option to \texttt{RESET} (as discussed above), garbage collect (to another active zone), or to \texttt{FINISH} the zone.
+Finishing the zone marks it as read-only and releases the resources needed to write to the recently finished zone back to the controller~\cite{Doekemeijer2023PerformanceCharacterizationON}.